 This had significant drawbacks in terms of difficulty in benefiting from long-range context in the sequence and poor parallelisation/GPU acceleration potential.
 In contrast, the self-attention based transformer architecture allows for random sequence access and is extremely parallelisable.

-🚨 Each encoder layer more specifically consists of two sub-layers; a multi-headed dot-product self-attention layer and a position-wise (applied to each element in the sequence, not across elements) feed-forward neural network.
+🚨 Each encoder layer more specifically consists of two sub-layers.
+The first is a multi-headed dot-product self-attention layer.
+The second is a position-wise (applied to each element in the sequence, not across elements) feed-forward neural network.

 The red arrows indicate so-called residual- or skip-connections.
 They help mitigate the ‘vanishing gradient’ problem during training by providing a more direct pathway between the model’s output and the deeper layers.